dansmyers/ProgrammingAndSoftwareDevelopment-Spring-2021/4-Classes_and_Objects/Deliverables/Life/README.md

 <img src="http://cis-linux2.temple.edu:8080/SP18_3344_tuh35975/02_advLayout/images/life_rules.gif" width="40%" />

-*Graphic from [Brandon Foltz's page at Temple](http://cis-linux2.temple.edu:8080/SP18_3344_tuh35975/02_advLayout/index.html#info)*.
-Notice that the two red cells marked in the last figure come to life at the same time in the next generation because they each have three living blue neighbors in the current generation.
+*Graphic from [Brandon Foltz's page at Temple](http://cis-linux2.temple.edu:8080/SP18_3344_tuh35975/02_advLayout/index.html#info).
+Notice that the two red cells marked in the last figure come to life at the same time in the next generation because they each have three living blue neighbors in the current generation.*

 ## Play Around